Optimal Signal Extraction from Order Flow: A Matched Filter Perspective on Normalization and Market Microstructure: Monte Carlo Validation

+Table~\ref{tab:robustness} and figure~\ref{fig:robustness} report sensitivity analyses across three dimensions.
+The following detailed explanations focus on Case 1 (Scenario A: Capacity-Scaled Signals), while Scenario B (Volume-Scaled Signals) results are discussed under symmetric validation and visualised in figure~\ref{fig:robustness}(D) and (E).

-\textbf{Panel A} varies signal strength $\sigma_\alpha$.
+\textbf{Panel A} (Scenario A) varies signal strength $\sigma_\alpha$.
 For moderate to strong signals ($\sigma_\alpha \geq 0.03$), the MC advantage ranges from 1.20$\times$ to 1.39$\times$.
-At very weak signals ($\sigma_\alpha = 0.01$), noise dominates both normalizations.
-Stronger signals amplify the matched filter benefit.
+At very weak signals ($\sigma_\alpha = 0.01$), noise dominates both normalizations, and TV normalization marginally outperforms MC (0.178 vs.\ 0.138).
+This occurs because when the signal is negligible, the MC-normalized noise term ($\zeta_i \cdot \tau_i$) has higher variance than the TV-normalized noise ($\zeta_i$), giving TV a lower noise floor; the signal distortion from $\tau^{-1}$ in TV is irrelevant when the signal itself is nearly absent.
+However, as signal strength increases to realistic levels, the matched filter benefit of MC normalization quickly becomes dominant.